-- (6) As a Registered Training Organisation (RTO) CDU must ensure that the development, approval, delivery and discontinuance of all new, superseded and amended courses and units comply with professional accrediting and licencing bodies and the following regulations as set out in the Educational Quality and Excellence Framework Policy: - a.
-VET Quality Framework; - i.
-Standards for Registered Training Organisations (RTOs) 2015; - ii.
-Fit and Proper Person Requirements; - iii.
-Financial Viability Risk Assessment Requirements; - iv.
-Data Provision Requirements; and - v.
-Australian Qualifications Framework; - b.
-Education Services for Overseas Students Act 2000; - c.
-ELICOS Standards 2018; and - d.
-National Standards for Foundation Programs. - (7) VET courses and units are based on nationally endorsed training packages and accredited courses and the University plans, resources and delivers these courses and units according to the mandated requirements specified in the training package and accredited course.
+(6) As a Registered Training Organisation (RTO) CDU must ensure that the development, approval, delivery and discontinuance of all new, superseded and amended courses and units comply with professional accrediting and licencing bodies and the following regulations as set out in the Educational Quality and Excellence Framework Policy:

+a.
+VET Quality Framework;

+- i.
+RTO Standards 2025;

+- ii.
+Fit and Proper Person Requirements;

+- iii.
+Financial Viability Risk Assessment Requirements;

+- iv.
+Data Provision Requirements; and

+- v.
+Australian Qualifications Framework;

+- b.
+Education Services for Overseas Students Act 2000;

+- c.
+ELICOS Standards 2018; and

+- d.
+National Standards for Foundation Programs 2021.

+(7) VET courses and units are based on nationally endorsed training packages and accredited courses and the University plans, resources and delivers these courses and units according to the mandated requirements specified in the training package and accredited course.